-Summary of Cover
+Summary of Cover (per person)

-|Section & Cover||Limit Per Person||Excess|
+|Section & Cover||Silver||Gold||Platinum|

-|Cancellation or Curtailment||£3,000||£50|
+|Cancellation or Curtailment*||-||£3,000||£7,500|

-Via Ferratas are generally not particularly long, neither in time nor in distance.
+Via Ferratas are generally not particularly long, neither in time nor distance.
 They range in time from one hour to a full day, but you will not find the need to spend the night in the mountains when doing a Via Ferrata.

 Popular Locations for Via Ferrata

-Via Ferratas are most often associated with the Dolomite Mountains in northern Italy, which are a part of the southern Alps.
+Via Ferratas are most often associated with the Dolomite Mountains in northern Italy, a part of the southern Alps.

 Via Ferrata Equipment

-The only necessary, essential equipment includes sturdy hiking boots, protective clothing and, most important, a safety helmet.
+The only necessary, essential equipment includes sturdy hiking boots, protective clothing and, most importantly, a safety helmet.

 It is a challenging thing to do, after all.
-Therefore, always make sure that you do wear those few pieces of gear.
+Therefore, always make sure that you wear those few pieces of gear.